Q3 Employability Vocabulary

 Networking: Networking is making new connections with people who can help you in your career or job by talking to them, sharing ideas, and building relationships.

-Problem-Solving: Problem-solving is Figuring out ways to fix problems or find solutions when things don't go as planned, by thinking through the issue and trying different ideas.
+Problem-Solving: Problem-solving is discovering ways to fix problems or find solutions when things do not go as planned by thinking through the issue and trying different ideas.

-Professionalism: Professionalism is acting in a way that is serious, respectful, and appropriate for the job.
-This means being on time, dressing neatly, and doing your work well.
+Professionalism: Professionalism means behaving seriously, respectfully, and appropriately for the job.
+It also means being on time, dressing neatly, and doing your work well.

-Soft Skills: Soft skills are character or personality traits that a person can apply to any career.
-Examples include problem-solving or time management.
+Soft Skills: Soft skills are character or personality traits that can be applied to any career.
+Examples include problem-solving and time management.

-Teamwork: Teamwork is when a group of individuals are able to to work well together to reach a common goal by sharing ideas, helping each other, and getting along.
+Teamwork: Teamwork is when a group of individuals work well together to reach a common goal by sharing ideas, helping each other, and getting along.

 MITECS Michigan Integrated Technology Competencies for Students, and